parkjin-nim/Path_planner/README.md

     s.set_points(ptsx,ptsy);
 ```

-   - **seamless smooth trajectory**
+#### Trajectory generation

-On every websocket message arrival, the simulator returned the path points, which were not yet consumed, to my C++ program.
-So, for seamless and smooth trajectory generation, the previous path's end points had to be used as starting reference.
+On every websocket message arrival in the C++ program, there are the path points returned, which are not yet consumed by the simulator.
+So, for smooth trajectory generation, the previous path's end points had to be used as starting reference.
 Leaving all of the previous path points from last time, new path points were added ahead of them, in order to make 1 sec long trajectory(50 moves).
-Then spline points were broken up such that we traveled at our desired reference velocity.
-N points were spaced along the spline at the desired speed.
+Then spline points are broken up such that we travel at our desired reference velocity.
+N points are spaced along the spline at the desired speed.
 N = d /(.02 * vel) because v = d/t. where t is N * .02.

 ```
     double target_x = 30.0;